Mindset & Lifestyle

 A fantastic cross-section between the real world of high-stakes poker and fantasy, Lucky You came out in the years of the Poker Boom, and it definitely shows.

-The film tells the story of a young and brash up-and-comer in poker circles who is looking to make a name for himself and get into the World Series of Poker Main Event.
+The film tells the story of a young, brash up-and-comer in poker circles who is looking to make a name for himself and qualify for the World Series of Poker Main Event.

 Action follows Huck (the main protagonist) everywhere he goes, and he never backs out from it, whether at the table or in real life.